jwplayer/jw-design-ui-toolkit/README.md

 ### Updating Grunt
-If you're using Grunt, you'll need to port your HTML through the `temp` folder and into your compiled `dist` or `build` directory to avoid Grunt failures.
+If you're using Grunt, you'll need to port your HTML through the `tmp` folder and into your compiled `dist` or `build` directory to avoid Grunt failures.

 In the files array for your `copy` task, add the following object: